 - Higher blood pressure than normal

-- Wounded and painful nerves in the hands, arms, legs or feet (peripheral neuropathy)
+- Injured and painful nerves in hands, arms, legs or feet (peripheral neuropathy)

-Participants had an average of nine drugs unrelated to treatment dainfecção for HIV as part of their daily regimen and medication.
+Participants had an average of nine drugs unrelated to the treatment of HIV infection as part of their daily regimen and medication.